tryggingamidstodin/node-jt400/README.md

 # node-jt400
-NodeJS JT400 wrapper to connect to IBM iSeries and AS/400 systems (OS400 operating system, database like DB2, programs and filesystem)
+NodeJS JT400 wrapper to connect to IBM iSeries and AS/400 systems (OS400 operating system, database like DB2, programs and filesystem).

 [![Version](https://img.shields.io/npm/v/node-jt400.svg)](https://npmjs.org/package/node-jt400)

+## About
+This package is built on the IBM Toolbox for Java (http://jt400.sourceforge.net/).
+It maps the java functions to node using node-java.
+Not all of the Java code has been mapped over to node.
+The reason is that this module was originally written for internal use, so we implemented what Tryggingamidstodin needed, for example program calls, but not stored procedures.

+Tryggingamidstodin is an Icelandic insurance company dealing with legacy systems in AS400.
+We figured other people or companies might be dealing with the similar problems so this module was made open source.
+Most of the coding and documentation reflects this, although we are trying to improve that.
+For example the library for programs was orignally not configurable, but is now.

+We are always open to suggestions on how to improve and welcome most pull-requests.

 ## Install